VuNKhoi/LightOre/README.md

 - **Centralized constants and theming**: All keys, labels, error messages, routes, and styles are defined in `constants.dart` and `theme.dart` for consistency and easy updates.
 - **Comprehensive testing**: Widget and integration tests cover all critical flows, including authentication and error handling.
 - **Map abstraction**: All map-related code is wrapped in a single widget/service layer (e.g., `BaseMapView`) to enable seamless migration from flutter_map to MapLibre.
+- **UI Compactness Principle**: All option menus, popups, and overlays are designed to be as compact and unobtrusive as possible, ensuring maximum map visibility and a focused user experience at all times.

 ## Authentication
 - **Email/password and Google Sign-In** using Firebase Auth.